-The quality of the machine-readable metadata associated with academic journal articles is virtually as important as the quality of the research itself.
-Online search engines and academic indexes require machine-readable metadata to ingest and interpret information about journal articles.
-Without rich machine-readable metadata, the potential reach and impacts of journal articles are sure to be stunted because search engines and indexes will struggle to parse the articles and return them in relevant search results.
+The quality of the machine-readable metadata associated with academic journal articles matters virtually as much as the quality of the research itself.
+That’s because digital web browsers and scholarly indexes rely on metadata to ingest and interpret information about content so they can serve it up in search results.
+Without rich machine-readable metadata, discovery services will have a hard time finding and parsing journal articles.

 Most journal publishers know the importance of article-level metadata.
-But producing machine-readable metadata for all articles can be a challenge.
-Many journal teams lack the technical knowledge or time to create rich machine-readable metadata for all of their articles and are missing out on search optimization and indexing opportunities as a result.
+But producing machine-readable metadata for articles can be a challenge.
+Many journal teams lack the technical skills and/or time to produce rich machine-readable metadata, and they’re missing out on search optimization and indexing opportunities as a result.

 Sound familiar?
 You’re not alone.

-At Scholastica, we believe that all journals should be able to have high-quality metadata without technical hassles or manual work.
-So we’re making metadata production easier for journals.
-Scholastica automatically produces machine-readable metadata for all of the articles typeset by our production service and for any articles published using our open access journal hosting platform.
-We also make it easy to apply metadata collected during peer review to articles submitted to our production service and/or published via Scholastica to save journals time.
+At Scholastica, we believe that all journals should be able to have rich machine-readable metadata without technical hassles or manual work.
+So we’re making metadata production easier through smart automations.
+We automatically generate machine-readable metadata for all articles typeset by our digital-first production service and any articles published using our Open Access journal hosting platform.
+We also make it easy to move metadata between our peer review system, production service, and OA journal hosting platform, so editorial teams don’t have to spend time re-inputting the same information in different places.

 In this post, we overview the role of machine-readable metadata in article discovery and how Scholastica is helping journals produce the rich machine-readable metadata they need.

-It’s also important for crawlers to be able to quickly locate individual articles and the article-level metadata associated with them.
+It’s also important for crawlers to be able to quickly locate individual articles and the metadata associated with them.
 To optimize articles for search engines, all journal articles should be hosted on their own webpage (unique subdomain) that includes bibliographic article-level metadata.
 Some search engines like Google Scholar will only index articles if they are hosted on their own webpage, so this is very important!